 \section{The standard system}

 Having established our method for timing analysis, we first test it for what we call our standard binary lensing system.
-It consists of two $0.5 M_\sun$ stars separated by a distance $a = 1\,{\rm AU}$.
+It consists of two $0.5 M_\sun$ stars separated by a distance of $2a = 2\,{\rm AU}$.
 We would expect this type of binary system to be fairly common since $0.5 M_\sun$ stars lie near the peak of the IMF.
 We take the source to be near the Galactic Center at a distance of 8\,kpc and set the lens at 4\,kpc.
-For the relative transverse velocity we adopt the value $v=60$\,km/s.
+For the relative transverse velocity, we adopt the value $v=60$\,km/s.
 For these parameters, the ratio of the binary separation to the Einstein radius is $\alpha=0.25$ and the timescale ratio is ${\cal R} = 0.31$.
 These are fairly conservative choices.
-On the one hand, $\alpha$ is low enough that the signatures of binarity will not be very prominent, as demonstrated in Figs. \ref{fig:samplelc} and \ref{fig:proretromaglc} \citep[see also the discussion in][]{DSE11}.
-In addition, a relatively low value of the timescale ratio puts this binary firmly in the regime where both the orbital motion and the transverse motion of the source will play important roles in the formation of the lightcurve, making it an ideal testing system for our timing analysis.
+On the one hand, $\alpha$ is low enough that the signatures of binarity will not be very prominent, as demonstrated in Figs. \ref{fig:samplelc} and \ref{fig:proretromaglc} \citep[see also the discussion in][]{DSE14}.
+In addition, a relatively low value of the timescale ratio puts this binary firmly in the regime where both the orbital motion and the transverse motion of the source will play important roles in the formation of the light curve, making it an ideal testing system for our timing analysis.

 Our goal is to investigate the success of our proposed period extraction method for this system as a function of the impact parameter $b$.
-We want to determine how weak must be the overall amplification of a microlensing event when the periodicity in the lightcurve can no longer be detected.
+We want to determine how weak must be the overall amplification of a microlensing event must be for the periodicity in the light curve to no longer be detected.
 To this effect, we vary the value of $b$ from $0.05$ to $4.0$.
-Since low $b$ means stronger events and potentially more identified lightcurves in the existing lensing archives, we adopt a finer mesh for $b < 0.8$ and a coarser mesh for larger values of $b$.
+Since low $b$ means stronger events and potentially more identified light curves in the existing lensing archives, we adopt a finer mesh for $b < 0.8$ and a coarser mesh for larger values of $b$.

-For each value of $b$ we generated 2000 lightcurves equally split between prograde and retrograde rotation directions.
-For each lightcurve, the initial phase angle $\phi_0$ was randomly chosen from the interval $[0, 2\pi]$.
-Each lightcurve was then analyzed using our method to determine (1) whether the power spectrum contains at least one peak with $P > P_{\rm cut}$, as defined in the previous section; and (2) whether the period corresponding to the peak with the highest power falls within 10\% of the true orbital period of the lensing binary.
+For each value of $b$ we generated 2000 light curves equally split between prograde and retrograde rotation directions.
+For each light curve, the initial phase angle $\varphi_0$ was randomly chosen from the interval $[0, 2\pi]$.
+Each light curve was then analyzed using our method to determine (1) whether the power spectrum contains at least one peak with $P > P_{\rm cut}$, as defined in the previous section; and (2) whether the period corresponding to the peak with the highest power falls within 10\% of the true orbital period of the lensing binary.